allardjun/MCSBBootcampDry/Day 1/figure_caption_exercise/figure2.md

 ![B](Fig2B.png "Panel B")

-Figure 2: ??? controls
+Figure 2: 12 controls
 ???
 of ???
 in the ??? system.
-In panel A, we show the response of ???
+In panel A, we show the response of teta
-, in units of ???
+, in units of [0, 1000]
 /???,
-as ??? increases.
+as .2 increases.
-Several values of ??? are shown.
+Several values of \alfa are shown.
 Using ???
 allows us to infer ???
 from observations of ???
 in ???.
-In panel B, we compare the resulting estimations of ??? in units of ???.
+In panel B, we compare the resulting estimations of ??? in units of log.
 Data are shown for two conditions, ??? and ???.
 Overlaid curves are best fits of the ??? model and the ??? model.